bonn0062/GSoD/absolute_beginners.rst

 NumPy's np.flip() function allows you to easily flip the contents of an array along an axis.
 You simply specify the array you would like to reverse and the axis.
 If you don't specify the axis, NumPy will flip or reverse the contents along all of the axes of your input array.

+**Reversing a 1D array**

-With a 1D array like this one
+If you begin with a 1D array like this one:

 ::

   arr = np.array([1, 2, 3, 4, 5, 6, 7, 8])

-You can reverse it with
+You can reverse it with:

 ::

   reversedArr = np.flip(arr)

-If you want to print your reversed array, you could run
+If you want to print your reversed array, you could run:

 ::